Who We Treat

 Active-Duty Military Service Members

 Frequently, decisions made during deployment have lifelong consequences.
 Many veterans have expressed a desire to be the person they were before they experienced trauma, and they often try to suppress or avoid memories of the trauma they have lived through.
 However, for some, trauma symptoms can become so problematic that they result in family discord, divorce, social dysfunction, significant substance use, employment difficulty, physical health difficulties, legal problems and more.
-Help for Heroes is here to help support those who have served.

 For first responders, including firefighters, police officers, EMTs and more, maintaining optimum mental wellness is a critical part of remaining active and effective on the job as well as at home.
 Constant exposure to trauma, life-threatening situations and the physical strain of working long hours on little to no sleep can negatively affect overall mental health, increasing the vulnerability and risk of substance abuse and addiction.
-Post Traumatic Stress Disorder, depression and suicidal thoughts and behaviors among first responders are also common and believed to be triggered or worsened by repeat exposure to trauma, including physical abuse, death among the people they serve and loss of people close to them.
+Post Traumatic Stress Disorder, depression and suicidal thoughts and behaviors among first responders are also common and believed to be triggered or worsened by repeat exposure to trauma, including physical abuse, death among the people they serve and loss of loved ones.